jlbjulio/proyectoso-grupo4-ubuntu/README.md

-# Ubuntu: El Sistema Operativo Libre - Blog Académico
+# Ubuntu: The Free Operating System - Academic Blog

-Este proyecto es un blog web completo sobre Ubuntu Linux, desarrollado como parte de un proyecto académico de la Universidad Tecnológica de Panamá.
-El blog proporciona una exploración exhaustiva de Ubuntu, incluyendo su historia, características técnicas, comparaciones con otros sistemas operativos, y recursos educativos.
+This project is a comprehensive web blog about Ubuntu Linux, developed as part of an academic project at Universidad Tecnológica de Panamá.
+The blog provides an exhaustive exploration of Ubuntu, including its history, technical features, comparisons with other operating systems, and educational resources.

-## Tecnologías Utilizadas
+## Technologies Used

 - HTML5
 - CSS3